yadavNishant2020/Drona-gym-Landing-Page/README.md

-This is a landing page of sitara fitness.
+This is a landing page of Drona Gym.